Tell me Baby,

 ''On the 1st of April, I was at work when I got a call from the police.
 They told me that they found a naked man in my house and that he had shaved his head on the balcony while he was just thinking about taking a shower.
 I didn't believe anything they said because it was the 1st of April.
 Eventually the whole situation appeared to be true.
 The man climbed on the roofs and came in through the back door.
 He shaved his head on my balcony and left his underwear downstairs.
 At that moment the police found the man in my house and luckily could bring him outside.''

 ''I always had affinity with music.
 A few years ago I was dealing with depression.
 For more than one year I didn't know what I wanted to do with my life.
 I went to the psychiatrist and eventually made the decision to dedicate my life to the thing I love most, music.
 Which was actually really scary.''
+'Why was it scary?'
+"Because it's not something I would normally do.
+Normally I would never choose to do something I can't control.
+Everyone always told me that a music career is unstable and you can never rely on it.
+But I'm still proud of my decision.''

 ''On my 19th birthday we went to Vondelpark in the middle of the night.
 We went skinnydipping with only our panties on.
 Not much later the police drove by, they just laughed at us, but did nothing.
 Eventually we had to be more scared of the things floating in the water than for the police.
 For the people who don't know Vondelpark, there's always a shiItoad of trash in the water.
 But it was one of the most exciting things I've ever done.
 We decided to make it a tradition, so in 1,5 month we have to go skinny-dipping again.''

 ''The three of us are Love Triangle, based on three equally divided corners of the triangle.
 To us, love means connecting.
 It's what our brotherhood is based on and what makes it stronger.
 That's also what I experienced when we're on stage.
 We try to carry out our love for music to a broader audience and by that moving away from planned switches behind the booth.
+When we're performing our set everything is purely done by feeling.
+Even when it's time to switch.
+Love is a feeling, you cannot plan it or put it in a box.
+It's just the same as music.''

 ''We're from Mrs. Mokum and we have an platform for local talent, and by talent we mean like literally everything.
 From writing, to singing to dancing, we're open for every artistic aspect you can think of.
 Today we have a couple of songwriters in our caravan who will an opportunity to publicly play their sons.
 Cause by all means, there's so much talent out there, it's a shame that they don't have an stage to perform on.''